Dukkah - Egyptian Spice Mix

 - Chop the macadamia nuts and almonds until ground - you can leave a few chunky bits in there for a little texture.

-- Combine macadamia nuts and almond with the sesame seeds, chia seed, ground turmeric, crushed saffron, cumin powder, black pepper, sea salt, cinnamon and ginger.
+- Combine macadamia nuts and almond with the sesame seeds, ground turmeric, cumin powder, black pepper, sea salt, cinnamon and ginger.

 - Mix the dukkah ingredients well and taste - adjust if necessary to your palate.